tanelk/advent-of-code-rust-template/README.md

 Shared utilities (parsers, grid helpers, regex helpers, etc.) live in aoc-lib/src/utils/ and can be reused across all years.

----

-### Automatic Registry Management

-When you run `cargo run --bin new-day 2025 1`, it:
-1. Creates `aoc-lib/src/year2025/day01.rs` with a solution template
-2. Updates `aoc-lib/src/year2025/mod.rs` to register the new day
-3. Adds `pub mod year2025;` to `aoc-lib/src/lib.rs` (if it's a new year)
-4. Regenerates `aoc-lib/src/registry_generated.rs` with routing logic
-5. Creates `input/year2025` directory as a placeholder.

-No manual editing required.
+Automatic Registry Management: no manual editing required.
 The registry stays in sync with your file structure.

 ## Workspace Layout